 8. Write a niche blog

 If you’re looking for work as a blogger, you should certainly write a blog of your own.
-Your blog should focus on a niche, says Carol Tice of Making a Living Writing, although the topic doesn’t have to line up exactly with your target market.
+Your blog should focus on a niche, says Carol Tice of Make a Living Writing, although the topic doesn’t have to line up exactly with your target market.

 “Clients love to see that you understand how to develop many strong story ideas on a single theme, stick to a topic, write great Internet headlines, attract subscribers, and how to get engagement — comments and social shares,” Tice says. “[Potential clients] will want you to do all that for them.”

 9. Sell a product

 You only have 24 hours in a day, but selling a product you created help showcase your expertise, which can lead to clients over time.
 Plus, it never hurts to make money while you sleep.

 10. Pitch guest blog posts